Exploring the Dark Energy Equation of State with JWST: Methods

-Moreover, there is another significant physical quantity, the star formation efficiency $\epsilon$ defined as the ratio of the stellar mass to the baryon mass, should be introduced in the calculations.
-Previous studies have revealed that halos with masses around $10^{12} M_\odot$ at redshift $z\sim2$ exhibit the highest efficiency in star formation, characterized by a star formation efficiency ranging from $\epsilon=0.2$ to $0.4$ \cite{behroozi2013average, behroozi2019universemachine}.
-Conversely, halos with substantially higher or lower masses, as well as those at higher redshifts similar to the JWST observations, are expected to demonstrate significantly lower efficiencies \cite{behroozi2013average}.
-In Ref. \cite{boylan2022stress}, the authors have discovered that plausible values of $\epsilon=0.1$ or $0.32$ in the $\Lambda \rm{CDM}$ model encounter challenges in explaining the data obtained from the JWST at high redshifts.
-In light of these findings, this study adopts three distinct star formation efficiencies: $\epsilon=0.1$, $0.32$ and $0.5$.
+Furthermore, there is another crucial physical quantity that warrants attention: the star formation efficiency, denoted by $\epsilon$, which represents the ratio of stellar mass to baryon mass.
+Previous studies ($z \approx 0$--$10$) have shown that halos with masses near $10^{12} M_\odot$ at redshift $z\sim2$ are the most efficient when forming stars, with a star formation efficiency of $\epsilon=0.2$--$0.4$ \cite{behroozi2013average,behroozi2019universemachine}.
+While halos with much higher or lower masses, or those at higher redshift such as JWST observation ($7.4\lesssim z\lesssim 9.1$), are supposed to have lower efficiencies\cite{behroozi2013average}.
+Recently, Boylan-Kolchin \cite{boylan2022stress} has found that plausible values of $\epsilon=0.1$ or $0.32$ in the $\Lambda \rm{CDM}$ model encounter challenges in explaining JWST observations.
+In light of these findings, our study considers three distinct star formation efficiencies: $\epsilon=0.1$, $0.32$, and $0.5$, with $0.1$ and $0.32$ considered plausible, while $0.5$ is deemed extreme.

-The cosmological parameters we used are $H_0= 67.32\,\rm km\,s^{-1}\,Mpc^{-1}$, $\Omega_{\rm m}=0.3158$, $f_{\rm b} = 0.156$, $n_{\rm s}= 0.96605$, $\sigma_8 = 0.8120$, $100\theta_*=1.0410$, $\tau=0.0543$, the best-fit results of Planck Collaboration in Ref. \cite{aghanim2020planck} for $\Lambda$CDM model.
-Since it is difficult to reconcile the JWST observations with the CMB data \cite{wang2023jwst}, we adopt the same parameters for various cosmological models as benchmark points rather than considering the global fitting of parameters using CMB data.
+The cosmological parameters we use are as follows: $H_0= 67.32\,\rm km\,s^{-1}\,Mpc^{-1}$, $\Omega_{\rm m}=0.3158$, $f_{\rm b} = 0.156$, $n_{\rm s}= 0.96605$, $\sigma_8 = 0.8120$, $100\theta_*=1.0410$, and $\tau=0.0543$.
+These values are derived from the best-fit results of the Planck Collaboration for the $\Lambda$CDM model \cite{aghanim2020planck}.
+Due to the challenge of reconciling the JWST observations with the CMB data \cite{wang2023jwst}, we opt to use consistent parameters across different cosmological models as benchmark points instead of conducting a global parameter fitting based on CMB data.
 This approach is an approximation method, which brings a certain degree of uncertainty.
-In addition, although the cosmic baryon fraction $f_{\rm b}$ is not all the same in different scales, it is common to adopt the average value of $f_{\rm b}=0.156$.
+In addition, although the cosmic baryon fraction $f_{\rm b}$ may vary across different scales, it is common to adopt the average value of $f_{\rm b}=0.156$.

-Additionally, the Sheth--Tormen halo mass function we adopt may overestimate the abundance of massive halos at high redshift \cite{reed2003evolution,despali2016universality,shirasaki2021virial,wang2022ultramarine}, which means that our prediction is higher than the real abundance of halos.
-So our estimates are more conservative.